hmcts/case-document-metadata-migration/README.md

 with following parameters

 - `account_name`
-    - acount name of azure storage container
+    - account name of azure storage container

 - `src`
     - the source file(s), or directory containing the files to be uploaded